 How would your students rate your ability to engage them in the learning process?
-This one measure of how you connect with students will determine how you perform in all aspects of your duties as a teacher – lesson plans, behavioral management techniques, collaboration in the classroom, and ability to create a safe and supportive learning environment.
+This one measure of how you connect with students will determine how you perform in all aspects of your duties as a teacher – lesson plans, behavioral management techniques, collaboration in the classroom, and the ability to create a safe and supportive learning environment.

 Before students apply this all-important measure to you, evaluate how effectively you use real-life connections in the classroom to increase engagement.